flatironinstitute/sciware-intern-mentors/01-laptop-setup.md

 **WSL Users**: start by opening VS Code, then connect to WSL by pressing `F1` then `WSL: Connect to WSL`

-Open a terminal in VS Code, create a project, then open the project directory as a VS Code "workspace":
+Open a terminal in VS Code, and run the following to create a project and open the project directory as a VS Code "workspace":

 ```console
 uv init summer-2025
 code summer-2025
 ```

-To add a dependency, instead of `pip install` use `uv add`:
+Now open a VS Code terminal and try adding a dependency.
+Instead of `pip install` use `uv add`:
 ```console
 uv add numpy
 ```